-The subdivision will tie into an existing on-site sewer line.
-This existing sewer line manhole is located between Lots 6 and 7.
+The proposed subdivision will tie into an existing on-site sewer line.
+This existing sewer line manhole is located between proposed Lots 6 and 7.
 Due to the existing grades and a one-foot increase in the floodplain determination, the minor lot disturbance for the sewer line connection is necessary.

 This impact is unavoidable and is necessary for the development of the site.
-Impact 2 is approved.
+Impact 2 is supported, as proposed.